MP Estate Planning UK

 What does it mean to “mandate” trust income to a beneficiary?

-Mandating income means the trustees direct that the income from trust assets is paid straight to a named beneficiary rather than kept by the trustees.
-The beneficiary then receives the cash and is treated for tax purposes as if they had received that income themselves.
-This commonly happens with life interest or interest‑in‑possession arrangements where one person has the right to the income from an asset.
+Mandating income means the trustees instruct the payer (such as a bank, investment platform or tenant) to pay income from trust assets straight to a named beneficiary rather than to the trustees.
+The beneficiary then receives the cash directly and is treated by HMRC as having received that income for tax purposes.
+This most commonly happens with interest in possession arrangements where a life tenant has the right to income from the trust assets as it arises.

 How does mandating income change who reports and pays tax?

-When income is mandated, the beneficiary normally includes that income on their Self Assessment return and pays any tax due.
-Trustees still report the trust’s affairs, but they can show the mandated amounts so the beneficiary receives relief for tax already paid by trustees, where applicable.
-The precise reporting steps depend on the trust type and whether tax has already been deducted.
+When income is validly mandated, the beneficiary normally includes that income on their own Self Assessment return and pays any tax due at their personal marginal rate.
+Trustees still report the trust’s affairs on the SA900, but they can show the mandated amounts.
+The beneficiary receives relief for any tax already paid by trustees, where applicable.
+The precise reporting steps depend on the trust type and whether tax has already been deducted at source.

 When is mandating typically used in interest in possession arrangements?

-It’s used where a life tenant or income beneficiary must receive regular payments from the trust assets, such as rent or bank interest.
-Trustees may mandate income to ensure the beneficiary gets cash for living costs while trustees retain control of capital.
-It provides a clear separation of income flows for both practical and tax reasons.
+It is used where a life tenant has the right to receive regular income from the trust assets, such as rent, bank interest or investment dividends.
+Trustees mandate the income to ensure the beneficiary gets cash for living costs while trustees retain control of the capital assets.
+It provides a clear separation of income flows for both practical and tax reasons, and can be more tax-efficient because the beneficiary may pay less tax at their marginal rate than trustees would at the trust rate.

 Which trust types change the tax rules I must follow?

-Tax treatment depends on the trust structure.
-Interest‑in‑possession trusts treat the life tenant as entitled to income.
-Accumulation and discretionary trusts tax income at trustee rates and distribute net sums at trustees’ discretion.
-Bare trusts usually tax the beneficiary as the owner.
-Settlor‑interested trusts can bring the settlor back into the tax picture under the settlements rules.
+Tax treatment depends on the trust arrangement.
+Interest in possession trusts treat the life tenant as entitled to income, with trustees paying basic-rate tax on their behalf.
+Discretionary and accumulation trusts tax income at the higher trust rates (45% for non-dividend income, 39.35% for dividends above the £1,000 standard rate band) and distributions are made at trustees’ discretion.
+Bare trusts tax the beneficiary as the owner, allowing use of personal allowances.
+Settlor-interested trusts can bring the settlor back into the tax picture under the settlements legislation.

 What happens in an interest in possession trust when income is mandated to the beneficiary?

-The beneficiary receives cash and includes that income on their tax return.
-Trustees record the payment and continue to administer capital.
-Trustees may still need to complete the trust tax return to record the mandate and any tax already paid so beneficiaries can claim relief if appropriate.
+The beneficiary receives cash directly from the payer and includes that income on their own Self Assessment tax return.
+Trustees record the mandated payment and continue to administer the capital.
+Trustees may still need to complete the SA900 trust and estate tax return to record the mandate arrangement and any tax already paid, so the beneficiary can claim relief where appropriate.

 What parts of trust administration stay with the trustees even when income is mandated?

-Trustees keep legal ownership of assets, manage investments, pay expenses and fulfil reporting duties.
-They remain responsible for capital preservation and must keep clear records of mandated payments, bank evidence and allocation notes to support tax positions for both trustees and beneficiaries.
+Trustees retain legal ownership of the trust assets, manage investments, pay trust expenses and fulfil reporting duties including filing the SA900 and registering on the Trust Registration Service.
+They remain responsible for capital preservation, maintaining the tax pool, and must keep clear records of mandated payments, bank evidence and allocation notes to support tax positions for both trustees and beneficiaries.

 How should a beneficiary report mandated income on Self Assessment?

-The beneficiary enters the mandated income on their Self Assessment, usually under the SA107 Trusts supplementary pages if required.
-They declare the gross amount and claim credit for any tax already paid by trustees.
-Clear evidence from trustees — payment dates and statements — makes this straightforward when filing.
+The beneficiary enters the mandated income on their Self Assessment, usually under the SA107 (Trusts etc.) supplementary pages where required.
+They declare the gross amount and claim credit for any tax already paid by trustees, supported by the R185 statement.
+Clear evidence from trustees — payment dates, mandate instructions and statements — makes this straightforward when filing.

-When does the £500 tax‑free amount apply to trust income?
+When does the £1,000 standard rate band apply to trust income?

 Are beneficiaries entitled to the dividend allowance on trust dividends?